jolars/jolars.co/blog/2024-05-22-phd-thesis/index.md

 I will offer more details on this paper once work on it has been completed, but I think the results are interesting and that this field is ripe for further exploration.

-## Defense

-My defense will take place at 10:15 on June 28 at Lund Univeristy, School of Economics and Management, Karlssonsalen.
-If you happen to be in the area, you are more than welcome to attend!